rick-roche/rickroche.com/site/content/posts/2021-06-19-migrating-arm-to-bicep/index.md

 **To fix, move the function logic into your template (this may require duplication, but can be neatened up in the Bicep template later)**

 ### Nested dependsOn (BCP034)

-Sometimes the use of nested `dependsOn` properties in your templates gets weird with Bicep.
+Sometimes the use of nested `dependsOn` properties in your ARM templates gets weird with Bicep (`dependsOn` can often be [removed entirely](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/compare-template-syntax#resource-dependencies "Bicep Resource dependencies") in Bicep).
 The ARM version would have validated and deployed perfectly fine however you will get the following error when decompiling to Bicep.

 > Error BCP034: The enclosing array expected an item of type "module[] | (resource | module) | resource[]", but the provided item was of type "string".